Arkose Labs API Guide

 Verify Response API

-The Verify Response API verifies a session for both Arkose Detect and Arkose Protect, the latter after the EC process.
+The Verify Response API verifies a session for both our detection and enforcement components, the latter after the EC process.
 For security reasons, it is always called from the server-side.
 It is called for each session with the private key and session token, whether or not an EC was presented.

 The response indicates if the session was verified.
 It can be in a simple 1 or 0 format, or in a full JSON format.
 The server-side code deals with handling the response.